5 min read

 We’re celebrating National Bike Week 2018, 9th to 17th June, this week.
 I know it’s technically slightly longer than a week, but hey, if it gets more people out on their bikes then that’s fine with me.
 And part of this is getting more people choosing to cycle to work instead of driving or using public transport.

-These can be two large barriers to people making positive changes to their physical wellbeing and, thankfully, commuting to work by bike leaps over both of them.
 I save the money I would have spent on getting to the office and can use the time I would have been sitting on the tube to ride my bike.

 There is the initial cost of getting a bike if you don’t already have one and with the cost of commuting, it’s only a matter of time until you start making that money back.
 I used my full £1,000 allowance to save £320 on the total cost of my bike and was paying back roughly £56 a month.
 Compare that to the £150 monthly cost of riding the tube and it’s easy to see where the savings can be made – £94-a-month saved to be precise until I’d paid for my bike and was saving the full £150!